Diarrhoea or an upset tummy? We recommend... aguulp for gut

 Vitamin D

-aguulp for gut contains a powerful blend of nutrients which studies suggest have helped to reduce the symptoms of Diarrhoea*
+Our aguulp for gut formula contains a powerful blend of nutrients which studies suggest have helped to reduce the symptoms of diarrhoea*, making them an effective choice when it comes to supplements for IBS.
+This is because it contains ingredients like zinc, vitamin D, prebiotics, and L-Glutamine.

-- XOS has been shown in studies to help alleviate diarrhoea by regulating composition of gut bacteria (increasing levels of beneficial bacteria), reducing inflammation and suppressing intestinal permeability
+• XOS has been shown in studies to help alleviate diarrhoea by regulating gut bacteria composition (increasing levels of beneficial bacteria), reducing inflammation, and suppressing intestinal permeability*

-- L Glutamine supplementation has been shown to be effective in improving symptoms in IBS (Diarrhoea), following intestinal infection
+• L-Glutamine supplementation has been shown to be effective in improving symptoms of IBS (such as diarrhoea), following intestinal infection*

 don’t just take our word for it…